‘A great friend’: Audio undercuts Trump US attorney nominee’s disavowal of alleged Nazi sympathizer

 Trump pick for key prosecutor post dodges Senate questions on Jan.
 6, criticism of GOP members

-Ed Martin, President Donald Trump’s nominee to lead the U.S. Attorney’s Office for the District of Columbia on a permanent basis, dodged questions about his views on Jan.
+WASHINGTON — Ed Martin, President Donald Trump's nominee to lead the Office of the Attorney General for the District of Columbia on a permanent basis, dodged questions about his views on Jan.
 6 and his prior criticism of Republican politicians in written answers to the Senate Judiciary Committee as part of his confirmation process.
-Martin, a longtime conservative activist who became a “Stop the Steal” advocate after the 2020 election, was named by Trump as acting U.…

 The Needle: Ed Martin Called a Nazi Sympathizer an ’Extraordinary Leader,’ and the House Has No Plans to Fix D.C.’s Budget